xjpa/blog/bookshelf/ddia/chapter-1.md

 ---

+<h1>The Essentials</h1>

+Things that should be put into memory.

+<h1>Questions to Ask</h1>

 The book is too compact to write notes of.
 The book reads like a cliff notes page itself.
 Thus I will take a different approach here in that my book notes will just contain questions I use to review the book and explore the topics mentioned deeper.

-<h1>Questions to Ask</h1>

 - What is the primary distinction between data-intensive and compute-intensive applications?